Show All Answers

-View additional information on mechanical work and permits (PDF).
+View additional information on mechanical work and permits.

 Yes.
 The State of Michigan allows two entities the authority to obtain a permit for a residential construction work: a contractor licensed by the State of Michigan or the homeowner if that is their place of residence and they will be performing the work.

-Yes, driveway permits are issued by the Department of Community Development.
+Yes.
+Driveway permits are issued by the Department of Community Development.
 Please contact the Building Services Division at 269-329-4477 with questions.
-Permits to work in the public right of way are issued by the Department of Transportation and Utilities.
-Please contact the Transportation Divison project manager at 269-329-4422 with questions.
+Permits to work in the public right of way are issued by the Department of Transportation and Utilities. who can be contacted at 269-329-4422 with questions.

 A building permit will be required in the event that you wish to replace more that four sheets of decking or any structural component during the roofing activity.
 No permit is required to remove and replace shingles only.
 Find information on how to obtain a residential building permit (PDF).

-A sign permit (find the Sign Permit information and application document (PDF)) is required prior to the installation of a new wall sign, freestanding sign, directional sign, non-accessory billboard sign and for most temporary signs.
+A Sign Permit information and application document (PDF) is required prior to the installation of a new wall sign, freestanding sign, directional sign, non-accessory billboard sign and for most temporary signs.
 In addition, changes to existing wall and freestanding sign faces require a sign permit prior to making sign modifications.
 To submit the application, send to the Community Development Department.